Disability information A-Z

 Safer ways of performing tasks and making simple and practical adjustments to the home environment to reduce slipping and tripping hazards and improve safety

 The Department of Human Services (DHS) welcomes your feedback, which can help us to provide a better service for you and for others.
 To lodge your feedback, visit the department's feedback page.
-You can also phone 1300 786 117 for assistance to give your feedback.
+If you would like assistance to give your feedback, phone 1300 786 117.

-Alternative Care Therapeutic Team (ACTT) - a program for foster families who are concerned about their ability to continue caring for a foster child with disability.
+The Alternative Care Therapeutic Team (ACTT) is a program for foster families who are concerned about their ability to continue caring for a foster child with disability.

 Having friendships and dating are natural part of life.
-Young people with disability may need some extra guidance developing social skills and understanding about relationships.
+Young people with disability may need some extra guidance developing social skills and understanding about relationships and sexual health.

 Maintaining a beautiful garden can be a physically demanding and time consuming occupation.
 There are many strategies and items of equipment that can be used to make gardening tasks easier and safer.